Colmmm/notes2flash/docs/README.md

 3. In Anki, go to Tools > Notes2Flash to open the addon interface.
 4. Select your desired workflow configuration from the dropdown menu.
 5. Fill in the required input fields based on the selected workflow.
+6. (Optional) Enable debug mode for more detailed logging.
-6. Click "Submit" to start the flashcard creation process.
+7. Click "Submit" to start the flashcard creation process.

 ## Creating Custom Workflows